c0e/simple-graph-lib/README.md

-#Simple Graph Lib
+# Simple Graph Lib

-##Description
+## Description

 This tiny library supports both directed and undirected graphs with ability to use synchronized realizations of them.

-Vertexes of the graph have user defined type.
+Vertexes of the graph have a user defined type.

-##Usage
+## Usage

 You should use GraphBuilder class for building you graph data.